huijing/huijing.github.io/_drafts/image-perf.md

 ---
 layout: post
-title: "Why image performance matters"
+title: "Images, the web's nutrition problem"
-date: October 14, 2016
+date: December 14, 2016
 tags: [css, html, optimisation]
 ---
+Okay, that wasn't my best headline, writing is hard.
+But let's face it, the web has an obesity problem.
+I remember the first time I did some research for a talk I gave at Talk.JS back in 2015, and found [the httparchive](http://httparchive.org/interesting.php), which had statistics on web page sizes since 2010.
+I said that exact phrase during the talk, and let's just say I don't think the web has started on its diet plan or gym membership yet.

-Let's face it.
-The web has an obesity problem.
-[Statistics from the httparchive](http://httparchive.org/interesting.php) shows that, as of 15 Sep 2016, the average size of a web page is 2.48mb, and 1.598mb (or 64.4%) of that is made up of images.
-[The httparchive](http://httparchive.org/interesting.php) has been keeping statistics on page weight since 15 Nov 2010, and the trend over the past 6 years is slightly alarming.
+And because I'm a weirdo who likes charts, I wanted to see how this weight gain happened over the past 6 years.
+It probably crept up on us, I mean, you can't just wake up 30 pounds heavier overnight.
+As of 15 Nov 2016, the average size of a web page is 2.47mb, and 1.615mb (or 65.4%) of that is made up of images.
+So I plotted the weights of different content types over time to how the trend looked.
+If images were donuts, the web was eating more and more of them over time.

 <img srcset="{{ site.url }}/images/posts/image-perf/page-weight-480.jpg 480w, {{ site.url }}/images/posts/image-perf/page-weight-640.jpg 640w, {{ site.url }}/images/posts/image-perf/page-weight-960.jpg 960w, {{ site.url }}/images/posts/image-perf/page-weight-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/image-perf/page-weight-640.jpg" alt="Page weight trends" />

 [Research conducted by FT.com](http://engineroom.wpengine.com/2016/04/04/a-faster-ft-com/) revealed that a slowdown of 3 seconds on page load time caused a mean percentage drop of 7.9% in article views over a period of 28 days.
 From an ecommerce perspective, Akamai conducted a survey back in 2009 which showed that consumers start to get impatient when pages take longer than 2 seconds to load.
 Mozilla managed to [increase download conversions by 15.4%](https://blog.mozilla.org/metrics/2010/04/05/firefox-page-load-speed-%E2%80%93-part-ii/) by shaving 2.2 seconds off their landing page load time back in 2010.